 What Lens Do I Like More?

 It’s hard to say what I like more.
-I think for shooting at 14mm or strictly ultra-wide, I’ll stick with the Samyang 14mm.
-But when traveling and when I need versatility I always make sure I have my 16-35mm.
+For shooting at 14mm or strictly ultra-wide, I’ll stick with the Samyang 14mm.
+But when traveling and when I need versatility, I always make sure I have my 16-35mm.

 Other Ultra Wide Zoom Lens Options

-There are only two other options out there I would consider in this range besides the Canon 16-35mm f2.8L II.
+I would consider only two other options in this range besides the Canon 16-35mm f2.8L II.

 The first is the Tokina AT-X Pro FX 16-28mm f/2.8 for Canon.
 It’s a few hundred cheaper and slightly sharper.

-The other is the Canon EF 17-40mm f/4L USM .
-It’s sometimes even cheaper than the Tokina, not quite as sharp or as fast, but when shooting high aperture scenes such as landscape photography, the draw backs become irrelevant.
+The other is the Canon EF 17-40mm f/4L USM.
+It’s sometimes even cheaper than the Tokina, not quite as sharp or as fast, but the drawbacks become irrelevant when shooting high aperture scenes such as landscape photography.

 Canon 16-35mm f2.8L II Sample Photos